clementohNZ/learning-golang/058-testing-benchmarking/README.md

 benchmark the code inside.

 Then you can run the command `go test -bench .` to run all benchmarks or use a regex to run selected ones.
-Use `go test help` to find out more.
+Use `go help testflag` to find out more.

 **Example benchmark:**
 ```go